carte731/sweng452w-fp/README.md

 - [Developing in WSL](https://code.visualstudio.com/docs/remote/wsl)

 # The Ground Control Station (GCS)
-The GCs send commands to the RC car/robot from another computer or VM running Linux (Generally Ubuntu 20, but should be able to run on any OS.
+The GCS send commands to the RC car/robot from another computer or VM running Linux (Generally Ubuntu 20, but should be able to run on any OS.
 Other OS's haven't been tested).
-It runs off a GUI, that requires [ QT Creator](https://www.qt.io/product/development-tools) to run.
+It runs off a GUI, that requires [QT Creator](https://www.qt.io/product/development-tools) to run.
 The GCS runs off of Qt Creator 4.5.2 (later versions have not been tested).

 ![GCS Main Menu](README_Supps/GCSMain.png)

 ## Setting up GCS

 ### Virtual Machine (VM) Set-Up
 In a VM environment of your choice create or use a Ubuntu/Linux environment.
-Change the network type to `bridged` for that VM.
+Change the network type to `bridged` for that VM - this allows the VM and the host machine to share an IIP address/connection.

 ![VirtualBox Network Bridge Setting](README_Supps/bridged.png)